-- 1. Install the library in a rack or install the tabletop kit. - 2.
-Connect the SCSI cables to the tape drive. - On the bottom tape drive, connect a jumper cable to the top SCSI connector and then to the bottom SCSI connector on the tape drive above it.
-Repeat this step for all tape drives on the SCSI bus.
-Secure the cable with the thumbscrews on the connectors. - 2 Terminate the last device on the SCSI bus with the appropriate SCSI terminator. - 3 Connect a cable between the last tape drive on the SCSI bus and the host.
-Note that there are specified limitations regarding the length of the SCSI cable.

-- 3. Connect your Ethernet cable to the Ethernet port on the back of the library.
+- 1. Connect SCSI cables to the tape drive . - Connect a jumper cable between the top SCSI connector of the bottom drive and the bottom SCSI connector of the drive above it.
+Repeat this step for all the drives on the SCSI bus.
+Secure the cable with the thumbscrews on the connectors. - Terminate the last device on the SCSI bus using the appropriate SCSI terminator. - Connect a cable between the first drive on the SCSI bus and the host. - 2.
+Connect your Ethernet cable to the Ethernet port on the back of the library.
 This will give remote access to the library via the remote management interface.
 Push the cable until it snaps into place.
-Connect the other end to a normal 10/100 BaseT Ethernet outlet. - 4.
-Connect a power cord to the outlet on the power supply at the back of the library. - 5.
-Power on the library by turning on the rear power switch. - 6.
-Power up the host system. - 7.
-Verify communication with all devices on the bus. - 8.
+Connect the other end to a normal 10/100 BaseT Ethernet outlet.

+- 3. Connect a power cord to the outlet on the power supply at the back of the library. - 4.
+Power on the library by turning on the rear power switch. - 5.
+Power up the host system. - 6.
+Verify communication with all devices on the bus. - 7.
 Configure your library using the commands on the front panel.
 For configuration information, please refer to Configuring the Library.